lprakashv/notes/book/kubernetes/kubernetes-intro.md

 ```

 - 3 Pods will be created (and maintained) with `myapp-rc-` prefix
-- `RepliationController` api is deprecated
+- `ReplicationController` is a legacy workload controller.
+Prefer a Deployment,
+  which manages ReplicaSets and supports declarative rollouts and rollback.

 ### ReplicaSet Definition (similar to RC)